A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Fully Observable Open Ad Hoc Teamwork Experiments

 \subsubsection{Evaluated Algorithms}

 The algorithms that we evaluate in the open ad hoc teamwork experiments can be divided into three categories.
 Algorithms in the first category implement variations of our proposed \ac{GPL} method.
-The second category are a set of single-agent value-based RL algorithms that act as ablations of GPL.
-The third category are a set of MARL-based learners.
-Note that some single-agent and MARL baselines are unable to deal with the changing input size, since they use neural network architectures that receive a fixed length input.
-Therefore, we impose a limit in the maximum number of agents allowed in the environment, which allows us to produce fixed-length input vectors for these methods by using placeholder values for features associated to non-existent agents.
+The second category is a set of single-agent value-based RL algorithms that act as ablations of GPL.
+The third category is a set of MARL-based learners.
+Note that some single-agent and MARL baselines are unable to deal with the changing input size, since they use neural network architectures that receive a fixed-length input.
+Therefore, we impose a limit on the maximum number of agents allowed in the environment, which allows us to produce fixed-length input vectors for these methods by using placeholder values for features associated to non-existent agents.
 An overview of the presented algorithms and baselines can be seen in Table \ref{tab:openadhoc_baselines}.

-\textit{Graph-based Policy Learning.} We define and evaluate two algorithms based on the GPL method defined in Section~\ref{sec:GPLGeneralOverview}.
+\textit{Graph-based Policy Learning.}\footnote{These methods appeared originally in \cite{rahman2021towards}.} We define and evaluate two algorithms based on the GPL method defined in Section~\ref{sec:GPLGeneralOverview}.
 The first algorithm called GPL-Q has its joint action value model trained with Q-learning~\citep{watkins1992q}.
 The second algorithm called GPL-SPI trains the joint action value model with Soft-Policy Iteration~\citep{haarnoja2018soft} instead.
 Aside from this subtle difference in the joint action value model training method, both algorithms use the methods described in Section~\ref{sec:GPLActionSelection} and~\ref{sec:GPLLearningObjective} for action selection and learning.